 Make sure you are able to view before-and-after photos of similar patients.
 This will reassure you that your surgeon has experience with tubular breast issues as well as set your expectations.
 In general, patients with tubular breasts are amongst our happiest patients.

 The overall cost of tubular breast correction includes the plastic surgeon’s fee, the anesthesiologist’s fee, the cost of the operating room and the assorted costs related to breast surgery (e.g., the expense of any lab testing needed, oral pain medication, a surgical bra, if required, etc.).

-The overall cost of the surgery varies, depending on the type of surgery required to correct the patient’s aesthetic concerns, as well as if another procedure is being performed at the same time (e.g., breast lift surgery).
-To obtain a cost estimate of breast surgery, patients should arrange a consultation with Dr. Greenwald, so he can evaluate the patient’s unique anatomy and aesthetic objectives for surgery.
-He can then provide the patient with a more accurate quote.
+The overall cost of the surgery varies, depending on the type of surgery required to correct the patient’s aesthetic concerns, and whether another procedure is being performed at the same time (e.g., breast lift surgery).
+To obtain a cost estimate of breast surgery, it is important to arrange a consultation with Dr. Greenwald, so he can evaluate your unique anatomy and aesthetic objectives for surgery.
+He can then provide you with a more accurate quote.